k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/Kafka_Setup.md

 The provided Kafka package and setup scripts are designed for either a single node environment or a multi-node environment.

-Follow the setup script for configuring the setting correctly, depending on your environment.
+Follow the setup script for a correct configuration of the setting, depending on your environment.

 ### Load the Package